jalensmith17/mern-cafe/README.md

 <h1>Game Basement</h1>
-<p>An ecommerce website with the most popular games, accessories, and gifts in stock!</p>
+<p>An ecommerce website with the most popular games, accessories, and gifts that are in stock.
+Whether you're a fan of Nintendo or Xbox, there are many options to choose from.</p>

 <h2>Seed file with all of the categories and items</h2>